0install/0repo/README.md

 These are optional:

-- Command to upload feeds to web hosting
+- Command to upload feeds to web hosting (not yet implemented)
 - Command to upload archives to archive hosting
-- GPG keys of trusted contributors
+- GPG keys of trusted contributors (not yet implemented)

 Finally, register this repository so that other tools can find it (you need to do this after setting `REPOSITORY_BASE_URL`):